Year 1

 In our computing lessons this half term, we will learn:

-P.E. – Athletics
+P.E. – Orienteering

 Our PE day is Tuesday.
 Please ensure that your child brings their correct (named) P.E. kit to school on that day to change into after lunch.
 For health and safety reasons, please can children remove jewellery on PE day or provide plasters to cover earrings if this is not possible and ensure long hair is tied back away from the face.